andifalk/oidc-workshop-spring-io-2019/lab1/README.md

   stored roles of the _LibraryUser_ to Spring Security authorities.

-In this workshop we will use the first approach and read the authorization data from the _groups_ claim inside the JWT token:
+In this workshop we will use the first approach and read the authorization data from the _groups_ claim inside the JWT token.

+To achieve this please go ahead and create a new class _LibraryUserJwtAuthenticationConverter_ in package _com.example.library.server.security_ with the following contents:

 ```java
 package com.example.library.server.security;